Elie Luzac: Personal life

 Luzac was the son of Elie Luzac, a Huguenot from Bergerac, who had a boarding school in Noordwijk, and Anna Maria Cabrolle.
-He was a nephew of Etienne and Jean Luzac senior, both booksellers, and a cousin of Jean Luzac, also a publisher and journalist.
+He was a nephew of Etienne Luzac and Jean Luzac senior, both booksellers, and a cousin of Jean Luzac, also a publisher and journalist.
 He was three times married, first with Augustine Ernestine Tick in Hamburg on 3 November 1750; next to a miss Massuet; and finally to the widow Cabryn-In 't Hout.

 He studied the Classics under Tiberius Hemsterhuis and mathematics and physics under Pieter van Musschenbroek and Johan Lulofs at Leiden University.
 During these studies he became a follower of the philosophy of Gottfried Wilhelm Leibniz and Christian Wolff, which he would remain all his life.